Here’s a PDF with randomly generated data to show what the report contains.

 The biggest chunk is, obviously, feature development.
 The most time–consuming features were:

+- Run configurations.
 This wasn’t my first time implementing run configurations.
 BashSupport Pro supports its own configurations and also supports the legacy BashSupport run configurations.
 JetBrains Shell’s configurations are supported, too.
 This is a rather complex approach and needed quite some time to get this right.
+Hooray for tests!

 All the topics above are great candidates for followup articles – send me now which topic you’d like to see covered first.